davemorrissey/subsampling-scale-image-view/README.md

 * Handles view resizing and `wrap_content` layout

 #### Limitations
-* Requires SDK 10 (Gingerbread).
+* `SubsamplingScaleImageView` requires SDK 10 (Gingerbread).
-* No support for decoding an image from resources - the image file needs to be in assets or external storage.
+* `SubsamplingScaleImageView` cannot decode an image from resources or display a `Bitmap` object - the image file needs to be in assets or external storage.
-* This view does not extend ImageView so attributes including android:tint, android:scaleType and android:src are not supported.
+* These views do not extend ImageView so attributes including android:tint, android:scaleType and android:src are not supported.
 * Images stored in assets cannot be rotated based on EXIF, you'll need to do it manually.
 You probably know the orientation of your own assets :-)

+## Which view is best?

+Use `SubsamplingScaleImageView` if:

+* You want to zoom into very large images without losing detail.
+* You need to display images of unknown size e.g. from the camera or gallery.
+* You don't know if the images may be too large to fit in memory on some devices.
+* You need to display images larger than 2048px.
+* You don't need to support devices older than SDK 10.

+Use `ScaleImageView` if:

+* You know the size of the images you're displaying.
+* You know the images are small enough to fit in memory on all your target devices.
+* Your images are no larger than 2048px, or you are able to scale them down.
+* You need to support devices older than SDK 10.

 ## Quality notes